ciglenecki/nerf-research/README.md

 ## Log

 2023-01-04:

+- Idea: don't use COLMAP's mask region.
+Simply further train the network on segmeted video.
 - Mask image regions (--colmap_feature_extractor_kwargs "\-\-ImageReader.mask_path data/specimen_hand_mask/images")
 - COLMAP supports masking of keypoints during feature extraction by passing a mask_path to a folder with image masks.
 For a given image, the corresponding mask must have the same sub-path below this root as the image has below image_path.
 The filename must be equal, aside from the added extension .png.
 For example, for an image image_path/abc/012.jpg, the mask would be mask_path/abc/012.jpg.png.
 No features will be extracted in regions, where the mask image is black (pixel intensity value 0 in grayscale).
+- how to open Colmap model? `Import Model -> sparse/0`

 2022-12-15:
 - todo: train a nerf on a scene.
 Then freeze the MLP and fine-tune it by using NEW semantic segmentation images.
 The only thing you have to adjust is color, the depth can stay the same